 Class Discussion: This term we will be additionally be using Piazza for online class discussion (please see Participation Expectations below).
 The system is highly catered to getting you help fast and efficiently from classmates and myself.
 Rather than emailing questions to the teaching staff, you should post your homework or topic questions on Piazza.
 I will be active on Piazza Monday through Friday, but only student feedback should be expected on weekends.
 If you have any problems or feedback for the developers, email team@piazza.com.
-Course Pizza home page:
+If you are not yet signed up, please sign up here:

-If you are not yet signed up, please sign up here: https://piazza.com/umich/winter2023/climate411001wn2023
+https://piazza.com/umich/fall2024/climate411001fa2024/home